 Before You Start: Place the pie shell in the freezer to chill while you are prepping.

-BAKE AND COOL: Spoon the chocolate chip cookie dough filling into the pie crust.
-Bake until golden brown and the top is slightly jiggly.
+Step 5: Bake until the flaky pie crust is golden brown and the top is slightly jiggly.
 Allow the pie to cool for 30 minutes.

-SERVE: Slice and serve with a scoop of vanilla ice cream or a dollop of whipped cream.
+Step 6: Slice and serve with a scoop of vanilla ice cream or a dollop of whipped cream.

 - This Toll House cookie pie will taste similar to a chocolate chip cookie, but the consistency is closer to a pecan pie.